About the course

 - Worcester College

-You are encouraged to submit an up-to-date CV for assessment before making a formal application for the programme.
-For Oxford candidates, this should be sent to the contact details provided on this page.
+Before making a formal application for the programme you are encouraged to submit an up-to-date CV for assessment to the contact details provided on this page.

-It is not necessary to provide a detailed research proposal, but you should give a brief description of the area in which you wish to carry out research.
+It is not necessary to provide a detailed information on your proposed research, but you should give a brief description of the area in which you wish to carry out research.
 This need not be specific if you have not yet decided on your preferred topic or area.

 Whilst you must register three referees, the department may start the assessment of your application if two of the three references are submitted by the course deadline and your application is otherwise complete.
 Please note that you may still be required to ensure your third referee supplies a reference for consideration.